FELRec: Efficient Handling of Item Cold-Start With Dynamic Representation Learning in Recommender Systems: Results

 \subsection{Recommendation performance over time}

-Figure \ref{fig:item-rank} shows the recommendation performance of \texttt{FELRec} and \texttt{SASRec} depending on the number of users that have interacted with the ground-truth item.
+To better understand the differences in performance between learned embedding (\texttt{SASRec}) and computed representations (\texttt{FELRec}), we plot the recommendation performance depending on the number of users who have interacted with the ground-truth item (Figure \ref{fig:item-rank}).
 First, we group user-item interactions by the number of interactions that the item has had with users so far.
 Next, we average the performance in every group.
 We plot the resulting performance curves separately for the new items partition (I) and the two remaining partitions (O+U).

 The results indicate that the more users interact with an item, the more accurately it is recommended. \texttt{FELRec} requires more interactions than \texttt{SASRec} to compute useful representations of items.
 On MovieLens 25M, \texttt{FELRec} performs similarly to \texttt{SASRec} after about $1000$ interactions.
-On Twitch, the performance of \texttt{SASRec} is substantially better all the time. \texttt{SASRec} performs better because it continuously improves item embeddings over the course of training, whereas \texttt{FELRec} must constantly compute representations from scratch as its cache gets cleared.
+On Twitch, the performance of \texttt{SASRec} is substantially better all the time.
+We believe that \texttt{SASRec} performs better because it continuously improves item embeddings over the course of training, whereas \texttt{FELRec} must constantly compute representations from scratch as its cache gets cleared.

 Interestingly, the recommendation performance of \texttt{FELRec} on the new items partition improves significantly over time compared to other partitions.
 While this phenomenon may seem counterintuitive given the comparatively lower performance reported by the metrics, most new items have little interactions, and the performance metrics reflect their larger contribution.